drax2gma/kvapi/README.md

 The application includes version information which is injected during the build process:

-- Version format: `0.1.HEX` (where HEX is the UNIX epoch time in hexadecimal format)
+- Version format: `0.1.BUILD_ID` (where BUILD_ID is derived from a timestamp in hexadecimal format)
+- Build ID is consistent for all components built together in a single make invocation
 - Build time: Automatically captured during compilation
 - Git commit: Automatically detected from the repository